-On June 25-26, 2018, a high-level Polish delegation from the National Health Fund visited Copenhagen, Denmark, to learn more about Danish experiences and strategies within outpatient treatment and care.
+On September 21, 2018, a delegation of general practitioners from the Netherlands visited Copenhagen, Denmark, to learn more about Danish strategies and experiences within eHealth and prehospital and acute care.